Congratulations to the 2018 Nedra Gillette Endowed Research Fellowship awardee:

 Wilma West nominated Ms. Gillette to be AOTF's first Director of Research in 1979.
 Ms. Gillette continued in that capacity until her retirement in 2006.
 Working with her Research Advisory Council and its Research Development Committee, she became the architect of AOTF's and the profession's research agenda.
 Together they created an extensive grants program, a network of colleagues to mentor the next generation of researchers, developed resources for faculty development and research, spearheaded the doctoral fellowship/dissertation research programs, assembled a network of researchers to create the clinical reasoning study, designed the process through which the Centers for Scholarship and and Research and the Center for Outcomes Research and education (CORE) were selected, instituted a series of grant writing workshops, and established the Academy of Research.
 She brought together occupational therapists from 13 countries for the International Conference on Evidence-based Practice and implemented three Gordon-style research conferences around the construct of habits as they affect behavior and health.

-Ms. Gillette is currently enjoying her retirement as a Master Gardener and grandmother and sees this fellowship as a way to continue to support the future of occupational therapy.
+Ms. Gillette is currently enjoying her retirement as a Master Gardener, community volunteer, and grandmother and sees this fellowship as a way to continue to support the future of occupational therapy.